alexellis/SOSC2019/docs/events.md

 # Working with functions

-You can get a local environment ready using Vagrant for an automatic setup Virtualbox machine:
+You can get a local environment ready using Vagrant for an automatically setting up a machine on Virtualbox:

 ```bash
 git clone https://github.com/Cloud-PG/SOSC2019.git